Battle of Khadki

-The Battle of Khadki, also known as or The Battle of Ganeshkhind, took place at modern day Khadki, India on 5 November 1817 between the forces of the British East India Company and the Maratha Empire under the leadership of Appasaheb Bhonsle.
-The Company forces achieved a decisive victory, and Khadki later became a military cantonment under the British rule.
+The Battle of Khadki, also known as or the Battle of Ganeshkhind and Battle of Kirkee, took place at modern day Khadki, India, on 5 November 1817 between the forces of the British East India Company and the Maratha Confederacy under the leadership of Appasaheb Bhonsle.
+The forces of the East India Company achieved a decisive victory, with Khadki later becoming a military cantonment under British rule.